Resources

 • Currey’s Daily Rituals (This book is not a traditional guide to productivity, but rather a series of stories about how productive creatives throughout history did their work; it was also turned into a series of Slate articles that looked at themes in their work styles.)

-• Gallo’s Talk Like TED (This book is about how to give a good TED talk, but that’s been really helpful for thinking about how to write better and why certain strategies are so effective.)
+• Gallo’s Talk Like TED (This book is about how to give a good TED talk, but it’s been really helpful for thinking about how to write better and why certain strategies are so effective.)

 And of course I love methods books!
 My favorite quantitative methods book is and always will be Angrist and Pischke’s Mostly Harmless Econometrics.
 For qualitative methods, there are a lot more options, especially recently.
 I cite a lot of useful works on qualitative methods (whether as examples of empirical scholarship or the advice on qualitative methods) in my book, but my favorite books are the ones that are fun to read, friendly books that make the work even more enjoyable.
 When I wrote the book proposal for Rocking Qualitative Social Sciences, the main “competitor” books (or rather books whose styles I was seeking to emulate) were Krista Luker’s Salsa Dancing into the Social Sciences and Howie Becker’s series of books on research, writing, case studies, and data.
 In the years during which I was writing or waiting for my book to come out, and soon after it came out, my book was joined by a host of other friendly guides to qualitative research.
 These books are listed in this twitter thread

 Reading Guide.
-Click here for a guide on how to read academic, non-textbook books and articles that I prepared for my undergraduate students.
+Click here for a written guide on how to read academic, non-textbook books and articles that I prepared for my undergraduate students.
 While this document is intended for undergrads, graduate students might find it useful as well.

 Video about how to read journal articles (and book chapters).
 Click here for a video explaining how to read academic, non-textbook books and articles that I prepared for one of my classes.
 (I recorded this when I had to cancel class one day because I was sick, so you can hear me getting stuffier over the course of the video (sorry!).
 There’s also a bit of stuff specific to my class, but it gives you a window into how I teach my classes.
 It picks up in between two other videos that set up the day and set up for next class.)
 Click here for the twitter thread version!